Llyn Tegid, Bala

 Cycling at Coed y Brenin

-The red kite is now so common over Mid Wales that they’re a constant presence in the skies.
-But seeing them en masse – several hundred at a time, at a kite-feeding centre like Gigrin Farm - is still one of the most awesome sights that British nature has to offer.
+The Red Kite is now so common over Mid Wales that they’re a constant presence in the skies.
+But seeing them en masse – several hundred at a time, at a kite-feeding centre like Gigrin Farm in Rhayader is still one of the most awesome sights that British nature has to offer.

-For a good run-around and a picnic in glorious garden surroundings, Dyffryn Gardens is hard to beat.
-The National Trust’s newest Welsh acquisition has gardens and an arboretum with just the right kind of nooks, hidey-holes and water features that children love.
+For a good run-around and a picnic in glorious garden surroundings, Dyffryn Gardens in the Vale of Glamorgan is hard to beat.
+This beautiful National Trust property has gardens and an arboretum with just the right kind of nooks, hidey-holes and water features that children love.

 National Botanic Garden of Wales